-- 406. Suncor is continuing to grow its production, promotion and sale of this fuel source, which results in fuels that have a greater GHG emissions.
+- 374. Suncor is doing its best to continue growing its production of this dirty fuel source, which enables it to sell such dirty fuels.
 Suncor plans to increase tar sands production in 2018 to more than 600,000 barrels a day, up from 505,000 barrels in 2016.
 And it plans to keep going in the near future: a tar sands project at Fort Hills, Alberta, Canada, will yield an additional 194,000 barrels a day, and 10 smaller projects, set for 2022, would add another 360,000 barrels a day to the company's production. - 3.
-Defendants concealed and misrepresented to the public what they knew about climate change and the dangers of continued and increasing fossil fuel use. - 407.
-Defendants conducted their fossil fuel activities without disclosing (and in spite of) the climate-altering dangers that they knew and have long known were associated with the use of fossil fuels. - 408.
-In addition to concealing the known risks of the levels of their fossil fuel activities, Exxon and the Suncor Defendants separately, jointly and in coordination with others, such as API directed, participated in and benefited from efforts to misleadingly cast doubt about the causes and consequences of climate change, including: (1) making affirmative and misleading statements suggesting that continued and unabated fossil fuel use was safe (in spite of internal knowledge to the contrary); and (2) attacking climate science and scientists who tried to report truthfully about the dangers of climate change. - 409.
+Defendants concealed and misrepresented to the public what they knew about climate change and the dangers of continued and increasing fossil fuel use. - 375.
+Defendants promoted, marketed and sold fossil fuel products without disclosing (and in spite of) the climate-altering dangers that they knew and have long known were associated with their use. - 376.
+In addition to concealing the known risks, Exxon and Suncor separately, jointly and in coordination with others, such as API directed, participated in, and benefited from efforts to misleadingly cast doubt about the causes and consequences of climate change, including: (1) making affirmative and misleading statements suggesting that continued and unabated fossil fuel use was safe (in spite of internal knowledge to the contrary); and (2) attacking climate science and scientists that tried to report truthfully about the dangers of climate change. - 377.
 For example, in 1996, when opposing efforts to cut fossil fuel use, Exxon CEO Lee Raymond wrote that "scientific evidence remains inconclusive as to whether human activities affect global climate."

-- 410. The Defendants undertook this course of conduct to mislead the public and consumers about the risks of alterations to the climate from fossil fuel use, in order to maintain fossil fuel demand and their fossil fuel business.
-Defendants succeeded.
-Through the 1990s, at a critical point when the fossil fuel usage needed to be brought under control, public concern about the risks and causes of climate change waned.26 - 411.
-Defendants' concealment and misrepresentation substantially contributed to the unchecked growth in fossil fuel use, GHG emissions, and the atmospheric concentration of GHGs at levels that they knew would cause alterations in the climate.
+- 378. The Defendants undertook this course of conduct to confuse the public and consumers about the risks of alterations to the climate from fossil fuel use, in order to maintain fossil fuel demand and their fossil fuel business.
+The Defendants succeeded.
+Through the 1990s, at a critical point when the fossil fuel usage needed to be brought under control, public concern about the risks and causes of climate change waned. - 379.
+The Defendants' actions substantially contributed to the unchecked growth in fossil fuel use, GHG emissions, and the atmospheric concentration of GHGs that they knew would cause alterations in the climate.